Skip to main content

 The scope of services must precisely enumerate the bookkeeping tasks to be performed — such as transaction recording, bank reconciliation, accounts payable/receivable management, payroll processing, sales tax tracking, monthly financial statement preparation (income statement, balance sheet, cash flow statement), and year-end closing.
 The agreement should specify the accounting software platform to be used, who owns the software license and data, and the frequency of deliverables (weekly, bi-weekly, or monthly).

 Confidentiality and data security provisions are paramount given the bookkeeper's access to sensitive financial information.
-The agreement should include a robust confidentiality clause covering bank account numbers, client and vendor lists, pricing data, payroll information, tax identification numbers, and trade secrets.
+The agreement should include a strong confidentiality clause covering bank account numbers, client and vendor lists, pricing data, payroll information, tax identification numbers, and trade secrets.
 Data security requirements should address encryption standards, secure file transfer protocols, password management, use of public Wi-Fi restrictions, and the bookkeeper's obligation to maintain current antivirus and firewall protection on devices used to access the client's financial systems.

 The agreement should address professional standards and accuracy expectations, including the bookkeeper's responsibility to maintain records in accordance with Generally Accepted Accounting Principles (GAAP) or the client's specified accounting method (cash or accrual).
 Error correction procedures, the client's right to audit the bookkeeper's work, and the bookkeeper's professional liability or errors and omissions (E&O) insurance requirements should be specified.
 Compensation terms should indicate whether payment is hourly, per-transaction, or a flat monthly retainer, along with invoicing procedures and payment terms.
 The agreement must include provisions for the return or secure destruction of all client financial data upon termination, transition assistance obligations, and the client's ownership of all financial records and work product.